Story of the Mind.

 This book is perfect for anyone who is anxious or anyone who loves someone who is anxious.
 It will give you a good insight into the way their world works.

 Early this year, I visited the Sydney Writer's Festival to see Sarah Wilson discuss her book and all things anxiety.
 I sat there in the front row, shaking a little - it was the first time I've been any where in a while.
-To be entirely honest, to make it there did require a little of my emergency supply of valium but I really wanted to go.
+To be entirely honest, to make it there did require a little of my emergency supply of anxiety meds but I really wanted to go.
 Sarah was so honest, so funny and so relatable.
 Everything she said resonated with me.

 I was lucky enough to ask her a question at the end, I awkwardly put my hand up and then down again and a few women around me waved on my behalf, I was likely visibly quite anxious by this point so thanks very much to them!!
 I asked Sarah what she would want her 20 year old self to know.
 Her 20s sound an awful like what mine have been like, full of new scary diagnoses, most of which I share with her, many hours spent with psychiatrists, feeling like you're totally losing it but being cognisant of exactly what is happening but yet it still continues.